 “It’s not enough to [tell manufacturers] how eco-friendly products are good for the environment.
 You have to be able to show economic impact,” Rossolo said.
 “When architecture professionals search a product on Spot that doesn’t yet have any certified eco-friendly products to list, we can go to the manufacturers and say ‘here’s a need in the market to fill.’
 Who will do it first?”

 Although it has yet to be released, Spot has already claimed…a spot in the minds of architecture professionals.
-In a following seminar entitled Life Cycle Thinking: Energy and Human Health, given by LEED Fellow and founder of H2 Ecodesign Holly Henderson, an interior designer asked how Spot relates to the existing tools for green building.
+In the following seminar entitled Life Cycle Thinking: Energy and Human Health, given by LEED Fellow and founder of H2 Ecodesign Holly Henderson, an interior designer asked how Spot relates to the existing tools for green building.

 As its name spins around the professional field, Spot is clearly an upcoming major player for BIM users and an incredible point of interest for manufacturers.
 The platform will assist professionals in creating an entirely eco-friendly and sustainable interior.